Slayer95/aura-bot/CLI.md

 Makes a reservation for a player to join the game lobby.
 This is required for loaded games to properly work.

+## \`--on-ipflood <ACTION>\`

+This parameter customizes behavior when an excessive amount of players join the game from the same IP address.

+**Options:**

+- none: Accepts any amount of players joinig from the same IP address.
+- notify: Sends a message to the game chat.
+- deny: Prevents new players from joining the game.

 # Flags for CLI commands

 ## \`--exec-broadcast\`